4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 		- Deadlock Condition Prevention
 	- Deadlock Avoidance
 		- Resource Allocation Denial aka Banker's Algorithm
+			- **Definition**: Do not grant an increment resource request to a process if it might lead to a deadlock
 			- **State** of the system reflects the current allocation of resources to the process
 				- **Safe State**: At least one sequence of resource allocation to process(es) that does not result in a deadlock -